klinglme/developer-documentation/docs/src/guide/ring-klingl.md

 ## Silent Klingl

 You also can silently ring a **klingl** without getting back the UI.
+Useful when ringing via low powered devices.

 ```
 https://klingl.me/now/<alias>?how=silent